DataDog/datadog-ci/src/commands/synthetics/README.md

 #### `deviceIds` (Array)

 A list of devices to run the browser test on.
-The values that it can take can be found in [this piece of Datadog documentation][11].
+The values that it can take can be found in the [Datadog Synthetics Terraform documentation][11].

 Configuration options: